 Naturally, I reached a point where the mint needed using up, and I wanted to plan ahead for homemade holiday gifts.

-Perhaps the best thing about DIY peppermint extract is the prep time.
+Perhaps the best thing about DIY mint extract is the prep time.

 There is none.
 Well, hardly any.
 It's mostly a set it and forget it DIY project.